joshbriley/joshbriley/README.md

 - Implementing an extension of the classic "Four Bugs on a Square" problem, placing any number of bugs on the surface of a circle.

 ## 🌟 Fun Facts
-- Marching Chiefs Section Leader: You’ll often find me performing with passion on the field!
+- Marching Chiefs Section Leader: You’ll often find me performing and practicing on the field!

 <!---
 joshbriley/joshbriley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.